rizinorg/book/src/first_steps/overview.md

  write(1, "Hello0", 6);
  exit(0);
 }
-$ rz-egg hi.c
+$ rz-gg hi.c
 $ ./hi.c.bin
 Hello
 ```

 ### rz-run

-A launcher for running programs within different environments, with different arguments,
-permissions, directories, and overridden default file descriptors. rz-run is useful for:

-* Solving crackmes
-* Fuzzing
-* Test suites

-A lot can be done using `rz-run`, here are a few examples demonstrating its capabilities:
+`rz-run` functions as a launcher for executing programs within diverse environments, allowing customization of various aspects such as arguments, permissions, directories, and overridden default file descriptors.
+This utility proves beneficial for activities like solving crackmes, fuzzing, and running test suites.

+The versatility of `rz-run` is evident in its capabilities.
+Here are a few examples illustrating how it can be utilized:

 #### Sample rz-run script
 ```